g4715/ReadyMetronome/README.md

 - Between 20-500 bpm
 - Between 1.0 - 200.0 for volume (measured in %)

+## Project Reflection

-## Testing
+### Testing

 Admittedly, testing was not my primary focus when building this as learning how to set up Ratatui took a good portion of my brainpower.
 I primarily tested through trial and error while using the application and cleaning up any edge cases with the code.
-I have gone back and ensured that testing was done and included an error flag for if the metronome thread fails.
+I have gone back and added an error flag to app.rs to give the main event loop a way to gracefully exit without blowing up as well as some tests to check that functions behave as expected.

+### What worked

+I found that making this app was quite fun.
+While it took a long time to understand how it is set up, setting up [Ratatui](https://github.com/ratatui-org/ratatui) helped to really bring this app alive.
+Following their [JSON Editor](https://ratatui.rs/tutorials/json-editor/) helped to solidify the ideas.
+With the actual multi-threaded audio processing I found that using the [Rodio](https://docs.rs/rodio/latest/rodio/) library and [Arc<Atomic>'s](https://doc.rust-lang.org/std/sync/atomic/) greatly simplified the process and was up and running relatively quickly in the process which emboldened me to try to set up the tui.

+### What didn't

+Due to the complexity of the code I didn't really get around to writing good thorough testing.
+Rather, I simply tried to break the program in as many ways as possible as I worked on it and patched holes.
+This is largely due to the fact that it took me a long time to undertand just how these pieces of Ratatui are put together.
+Additionally, the line count on a lot of these files really ballooned to extreme preportions.
+I am sure there are plenty of ways to simplify the code; `event.rs` and `ui.rs` especially feel rather bloated.
+I chuck this up to not understanding Ratatui enough yet to break it down into more readible chunks; but also UI code tends to multiply in size as complexity increases.

+### How satisfied are you with the result?

+Overall, I am very satisfied with the result!
+I accomplished what I set out to accomplish, a simple to use and fast to launch metronome application.
+Though there is still more to be done.

+### What would you like to improve in the future?

+I would lke to improve test coverage and split out the functionality of some of these files (especially `event.rs` and `ui.rs`) so that it is easier to read.
+I found myself slowing down while working on it because there was so much code to parse, especially in the ui.
+I also really want to add some of the planned features below with Portable Installers as a priority to fix up the problem with `cargo build -r` being unable to copy my audio file.
+I eventually want to add loading of custom click sound files as well since my simple little `EmeryBoardClick.wav` is not very exciting.

 ## Planned Features